horovod/horovod/docs/conda.rst

 There are a few things worth noting about the dependencies.

-1. Even though you have installed the NVIDIA CUDA Toolkit manually you should still use Conda to manage the other required CUDA components such as ``cudnn`` and ``nccl`` (and the optional ``cupti``).
+1. Even though you have installed the NVIDIA CUDA Toolkit manually, you should still use Conda to manage the other required CUDA components such as ``cudnn`` and ``nccl`` (and the optional ``cupti``).
 2. Use two meta-packages, ``cxx-compiler`` and ``nvcc_linux-64``, to make sure that suitable C,